swilcox/sigye/README.md

 ## Overview

-sigye (시계 Korean for hour(s)/time) is a CLI program to help you track your time.
+sigye (시계 Korean for clock) is a CLI program to help you track your time.
 With sigye, there are basic operations:
 * start (start tracking time towards a project)
 * stop (stop tracking time)
 * status (get the current status)